A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium relations

 Let $(\Delta F)_{\xi_{A}}$ denote the Helmholtz free energy change associated with the system on step 1.
-The probability of the initial equilibrium state $\{A\}$ is denoted by $P_i(A)=P_i(\lambda_{A}(\xi_{A}))$, while $P_{i}(\lambda_{B})_{\xi_{A}}$ represents the probability reached at the end of step 1 under the condition that $\xi = \xi_{A}$.
-It is important to note that, in step 1, we can integrate $\delta \ln P_i$, even though it does not correspond to the partial derivative of a total differential, since only one variable is varied during this process.
+The probability of the initial equilibrium state $\{A\}$ is denoted by $P(A)=P(\lambda_{A}(\xi_{A}))$, while $P(\lambda_{B})_{\xi_{A}}$ represents the probability reached at the end of step 1 under the condition that $\xi = \xi_{A}$.
+It is important to note that, in step 1, we can integrate $\delta \ln P$, even though it does not correspond to the partial derivative of a total differential, since only one variable is varied during this process.
 In the general case, such an integration would be path-dependent.
-In other words, at the end of step 1 only a part of the total extension in phase has been explored by the system in the switching time $\tau$.
-In taking the exponential of both sides of the resulting expression and performing a statistical average over many realizations of step 1, each starting from the equilibrium distribution $P_i(A)$, we obtain:
+In other words, at the end of step 1 only a part of the total phase space has been explored by the system in the switching time $\tau$.
+Taking the exponential of both sides of the resulting expression and then averaging over many realizations of step 1, each initiated from the equilibrium probability $P_i(A)$ associated with the microscopic state $i$ in the initial macroscopic equilibrium state $\{A\}$, we obtain:

 In this case, the averaging procedure is restricted to a sub-ensemble of the phase space in which $\xi$ remains constant and equal to $\xi_{A}$.
 On this sub-ensemble we have: